Making Sustainability Happen

 James Lovelock, the independent inventor and father of the Gaia hypothesis created quite an impact across the world with his latest article on the earth's morbid fever.

-While we may continue to or , the story of climate change highlights two important fundamental action principles about ensuring sustainability of a system.
+While we may continue to debate about Gaia or global warming, the story of climate change highlights two important fundamental action principles about ensuring sustainability of a system.

 The first principle is that of the homeostatic nature of sustainability: To use Lovelock's example, by failing to see that the Earth regulates its climate and composition, we have blundered into trying to do it ourselves, acting as if we were in charge.
 In any system that we try to sustain we fail to recognize the actors, all those who contribute to the balancing of the system, to homeostasis.
 Naturally, we end up making interventions as if we were the only ones in charge and our interventions can happen in isolation.
 How many solutions to problems around us identify the actors within a system?
 How many solutions align these actors to ensure they will sustain the system?